jackericson98/jackericson98/README.md

 -Hi, I’m @jackericson98
-- I’m currently learning Python, Javascript and SQL
+- I’m currently learning Tensorflow on Python, Javascript and SQL

 <!---
 jackericson98/jackericson98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.